Cool Boarders 2: Background

 The game's predecessor, Cool Boarders, was released for the PlayStation the year prior, in 1996.
 Despite mixed reviews, Cool Boarders was a sleeper success, and eventually attained a Greatest Hits edition.
 As snowboarding began to gain in popularity in the West during the late 1990s, so did snowboarding video games.
-Developer/publisher UEP Systems began work on a sequel to take advantage.
+Developer/publisher UEP Systems began work on a sequel to take advantage of this.

-Cool Boarders 2 was unveiled at the April 1997 Tokyo Game Show, where it drew large crowds despite UEP having only a small booth.
+Cool Boarders 2 was unveiled at the April 1997 Tokyo Game Show, where it drew large crowds despite UEP's small booth.
+It was released in Japan for the PlayStation on August 28, 1997.

 Other entries in the genre began trickling in, most notably 1080° Snowboarding.
 The original developer, UEP Systems, sold the rights to the name of the series in the US.
-This resulted in three US-based sequels, while in Japan, the series continued with Cool Boarders Burrrn for the Sega Dreamcast under UEP's guiding force, before "ending" with the PlayStation 2's Cool Boarders: Code Alien.
+This resulted in three US-based sequels.
+In Japan, the series continued with Cool Boarders Burrrn for the Sega Dreamcast under UEP's guiding force, before "ending" with the PlayStation 2's Cool Boarders: Code Alien.

 An emulated release for the PlayStation Network as a PS one Classic was released in Europe on October 30, 2008, in North America on August 27, 2009, and in Japan on November 23, 2011.